THE POACHING WARS

 In parts of sub-Saharan Africa, small numbers of wildlife rangers risk their lives, often with little training and old surplus equipment, trying to save the last rhinos and the shrinking elephant herds.

-Over the last decade, nearly 10,000 rhinos have been killed by poachers.There are only about 18,000 white rhinos and maybe 5,500 black rhinos left alive in all of Africa.
-A single country, South Africa, now holds roughly 80% of the entire world's rhino population in private and public reserves.
+There were once millions of rhinos spread over the African continent.
+Today there are only 16,803 white rhinos and 6,487 black rhinos left alive in all of Africa.
+A single country, South Africa, holds roughly 80% of the entire world's rhino population in private and public reserves.

 Elephants are an equally serious conservation issue.
 In the early 20th century, 3 - 5 million elephants roamed all over Africa.
 According to the WWF, this population has declined to approximately 415,000.
 While the continent-wide ivory poaching crisis seems to have abated, several critical poaching hotspots remain.
 In addition, climate change and a steadily increasing human population are growing threats to the long-term survival of Africa's elephants.